0chain/system_test/README.md

 0Chain will automatically be deployed to a free test slot at ```dev-[1-5].dev-0chain.net```.
 If tests fail, the network will stay available for debugging purposes, however uptime is not guaranteed as the network may be overridden by another test run.

-### Running tests against an existing 0Chain network
+### Running tests against an existing 0Chain network via the system tests pipeline

 The [System Tests Pipeline](https://github.com/0chain/system_test/actions/workflows/ci.yml) can also run tests against an existing 0Chain network
 <details>